 When the piece feels nice and smooth, use a tack or slightly damp cloth to remove all sanding dust.

 Having removed the old finish, all stripper and cleaning residue and sanded the piece smooth it’s now time to apply your topcoat of choice.
 There's a range so I'll talk about each...

 Hemp oil is a natural oil and good for those with sensitivities.
-I have used it on both bare wood and previously finished wood surfaces to give them a freshen up.
-It gives wood a rich lustre.
-Super easy to apply too.
-Fusion and Dixie Belle both produce this stuff (for Fusion Hemp Oil and for Dixie Belle Howdy Do Hemp Oil ).
-I’ve used both and they’re identical.
-Super easy to apply as you can see in the below clip.
+I have used it on both bare wood and previously finished wood surfaces to give them a freshen-up.
+It gives the wood a rich lustre.
+Super easy to apply too and you can grab some Fusion Hemp Oil by .

 As top coats go, hemp oil is not the hardest wearing although it will provide some protection against moisture.
 It does require reapplication every 6 months or so too, so be mindful of that if you plan on selling your piece.
 Perhaps include a small jar of hemp oil so new owners can reapply?

-Admittedly you do not necessarily get the ‘richness and depth’ of an oil but General Finishes High Performance topcoat () is incredibly durable and robust.
-In the following clip you see me apply it to some teak veneer drawers.
+Admittedly you do not necessarily get the ‘richness and depth’ of oil but General Finishes High-Performance topcoat () is incredibly durable and robust.
+In the following clip, you see me apply it to some teak veneer drawers.
 It requires a couple of hours to dry and very light, fine sand between coats.
-2 - 3 coats is usually sufficient.
+2 - 3 coats are usually sufficient.

 OSMO POLYX WAX OIL